 Summary: This project will add a general purpose lane (approximately four miles) and a second HOV lane (approximately four miles) in both directions between I-405 and I-5 in the cities of Irvine, Santa Ana, and Tustin.
 Auxiliary lanes will be added and extended in some segments within the project limits.
 The final ED and PR were approved on August 31, 2017.
-The design of this project was initiated on September 15, 2017, and final design was submitted on June 1, 2021.
-ROW certification is anticipated to be obtained by August 2021 to advertise by December 2021.
+The design of this project was initiated on September 15, 2017, and the final design was submitted on June 1, 2021.
+ROW certification and ready-to-list status were obtained on September 2, 2021.
+The project is anticipated to be advertised in late 2021 and begin construction in mid-2022.
 Due to complex ROW activities, this project is marked as a cost/schedule risk in the CAP.